MLB Hall of Fame

 He was inducted into the Baseball Hall of Fame in 1939 as a pioneer of the game.

-Spalding's Awards and Records
+Spalding's Awards and Honors

 • Inducted into the Baseball Hall of Fame (1939)